joeyguerra/joeyguerra/pages/blog/2022/software-is-like-gardening.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    uri: '/blog/2022/software-is-like-gardening.html',
+    title: 'Software is like a garden',
+    excerpt: 'Software is like a garden when you invest.
+You till the ground, plant the seeds and maintain it daily by pulling weeds, watering, checking for good and bad insects.',
+    shouldPublish: true,
+    published: new Date('2022-09-28T17:28:00.000Z'),
+    tags: ['softwareengineerin', 'analogies', 'buyvsbuild'] }
+---
 # Background

 Analogies help us explain concepts so that others can understand them better.
 When thinking about buying software, I like thinking of software as a garden.
 Another way to think of it is software is a garden vs table (┬─┬) or statue (🗿) - [Kijana Woodard](https://www.linkedin.com/in/kijanawoodard/).